jamf/regatta/docs/regatta_follower.md

       --replication.reconcile-interval duration               Replication interval of tables reconciliation (workers startup/shutdown). (default 30s)
-      --replication.snapshot-rpc-timeout duration             The snapshot RPC timeout. (default 1h0m0s) --rest.address string                                   Address the REST API server should listen on. (default ":8079")
+      --replication.snapshot-rpc-timeout duration             The snapshot RPC timeout. (default 1h0m0s) --rest.address string                                   Address the REST API server should listen on. (default ":8079") --storage.block-cache-size int                          Shared block cache size in bytes, the cache is used to hold uncompressed blocks of data in memory. (default 16777216)
 ```

 ### SEE ALSO